mattkrick/meatier/README.md

 ##Server-side development
 - `npm run prod` (in a second terminal window)
 - http://localhost:3000
-- If you edit any client or universal files, run `npm run bs` instead
+- If you edit any client or universal files, run `npm run bs` to rebuild & serve the bundle

-This is beneficial because you can make changes to the server ***without having to recompile the client code*** That means you only wait for the server to restart!
+This mode is great because you can make changes to the server ***without having to recompile the client code*** That means you only wait for the server to restart!
 GAME CHANGER!

 ##Webpack configs
-####client configs (dev/prod):
+####Development config
 When the page is opened, a basic HTML layout is sent to the client along with a stringified redux store and a request for the common chunk of the JS.
-The client then injects the redux store & router.
+The client then injects the redux store & router to create the page.
-The redux devtools is also loaded so you track your every state-changing action.
+The redux devtools & logger are also loaded so you track your every state-changing action.
 The routes are loaded async, check your networks tab in chrome devtools and you'll see funny js files load now & again.
 If this isn't crazy amazing to you, then go away.

+####Production config
+Builds the website & saves it to the `build` folder.
+Maps the styles to the components, but uses the prerendered CSS from the server config (below) Separates the `vendor` packages and the `app` packages for a super quick, cachable second visit.
+Creates a webpack manifest to enable longterm caching (eg can push new vendor.js without pushing a new app.js) Optimizes the number of chunks, sometimes it's better to have the modules of 2 routes in the same chunk if they're small

-####server config:
+####server config
 A webpack config builds the entire contents of the routes on the server side.
 This is required because node doesn't know how to require `.css`.
 When a request is sent to the server, react-router matches the url to the correct route & sends it to the client.